cismet/cids-docker-images/README.md

 In addition to environment variables  from  [cids-java-maven](#cids-java-maven):

 - **LOG4J_HOST** target host for log4j remote logging.
-If not provided, the ip of docker host is used.
+If not provided, the IP address of docker host is used.
 Not relevant, if remote logging is disabled in log4j.properties

 ##### Exposed Ports
 - **8890** default cids rest server port